flatironinstitute/disBatch/Readme.md

   1. Output snippet (up to 80 bytes consisting of the prefix and suffix of the output),
   1. Bytes of leaked error output,
   1. Error snippet,
-  1. Command: `cd ...` is the text of the task (repeated from the task file, but see below).
+  1. Command: `cd ...` is the text of the task (repeated from the task file, but subject to modification by [directives](#user-content-disbatch-directives)).

 ## Installation